 Here’s what you’ll need to make this recipe.
 You may already have most of the ingredients needed right in your own pantry!

-- 20 small, golf ball sized potatoes (I used a mixed bag of red and yellow)
+- 20 potatoes golf ball sized (I used a mixed bag of red and yellow)

 - 1 tsp garlic powder

 - 1/2 tsp salt